 We completed a proof-of-concept trial in human subjects to validate our PTR platform and in October 2020, announced positive results from a Phase 1/2 study of CTx-1301 in ADHD patients establishing tolerability, comparative bioavailability, and dose proportionality of CTx-1301 versus Focalin® XR.
-We plan to initiate Phase 3 trials in early 2022 for CTx-1301 with results expected in early 2023.
-Assuming we receive positive clinical results from our pivotal Phase 3 trials for CTx-1301, we plan to submit a new drug application, or NDA, for CTx-1301 using an accelerated approval pathway under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act in late 2023.
+We plan to initiate Phase 3 trials in the fourth quarter of 2021 for CTx-1301 with results expected in late 2022.
+Assuming we receive positive clinical results from our pivotal Phase 3 trials for CTx-1301, we plan to submit a new drug application, or NDA, for CTx-1301 using an accelerated approval pathway under Section 505(b)(2) of the Federal Food, Drug, and Cosmetic Act in the first half of 2023.
 In addition, we plan to initiate a Phase 1/2 bioavailability study in ADHD patients for CTx-1302 in early 2023 and, if the results from this study are successful, we plan to initiate pivotal Phase 3 clinical trials in all patient segments for CTx-1302 in late 2023 with results expected in late 2024.